hande-qmc/hande/documentation/users_guide/hubbard.rst

     blocking.py -f N -d 3 -d 5 -o/ out

-respectively, where N is the iteration from which data should be blocked (i.e. after the calculation has equilibriated) and out is the file to which the calculation output was saved.
+respectively, where N is the iteration from which data should be blocked (i.e. after the calculation has equilibrated) and out is the file to which the calculation output was saved.

 Note that blocking.py can accept multiple output files for the case when